 Students should have their computer in the case charged and ready to go every day.
-Failure to have the appropriate materials (computer, charger) can result in apple slips and discipline.
+Failure to have the appropriate materials charged and ready (computer, charger) or minor misuse of materials can result in "apple" slips.
+Students who accumulate three "apple" slips may receive detention.
+Students continuing a pattern receive stronger disciplinary actions including in school suspension.